Prevent Healthcare Data Breaches: A 12-Step Guide

 During that window, attackers can harvest credentials.
 Those stolen passwords don’t disappear when the domain comes down.
 They end up in combo lists and dark web marketplaces.
 The IBM X-Force Threat Intelligence Index 2025 reports an 84% increase in infostealers delivered via phishing emails.
 When these attacks work, stolen credentials circulate fast.

 The right features depend on your primary threat.
-But every platform should cover these basics.
+Here’s what to evaluate for each category.

 Certificate Transparency Monitoring: CT log monitoring catches lookalike domains within hours of SSL certificate issuance.
 This is the fastest way to detect new phishing domains.